AnshMNSoni/Where-is-my-Train-Clone/README.md

 ## 📱 About the Project

-This project is a clone of the popular **Where is My Train** app that helps users track real-time train locations, schedules, and routes.
+This is a UI clone of a train booking app, featuring a responsive design and smooth navigation.
+It showcases train search, schedule view, and station tracking elements visually.

 ### 🛠️ Built With:
 - **Flutter** – UI Toolkit by Google